Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 ```
 As shown in the above code,
 MacroConstructor generates actual macroop class definition.
+Note that
-%(alloc_microops)s is substituted by the microop class instances
+%(alloc_microops)s on line 130 is substituted
+by microop class instances
 retrieved by the getAllocator method.

+#Parameter of macroops

+#Parameter of microops
-By the way, what happens to the parameter of the microop?
+By the way,
+what happens to the parameter of the microop?
 When we look at the microop assembler,
-we can easily find that therer are several non-x86 registers
+we can easily find that
+there are several non-x86 registers
-have been used such as r1 to r15.
+such as r1 to r15.
 What are those registers?

 *gem5/src/arch/x86/isa/microasm.isa*